SymfonyCasts/symfony7/sfcasts/user.md

 Then we have our `password` property and getters and setters for these.

-A few interesting things the `make:user` command added.
+Here's a few interesting things the `make:user` command added.

-Here's the `getUserIdentifier()` implementation that returns the email property, which, if you remember, is what we chose as our unique identifier.
+The `getUserIdentifier()` implementation returns the email property, which, if you remember, is what we chose as our unique identifier.

 `getRoles()` has a bit of extra logic.
 It grabs the roles that are saved in the database, but also *always* adds